luongvv-rtc/CloudServer/README.md

 * Configure external access over the Internet.

 ## How to use:
-Click [here] (Set Up Your Own Raspberry Pi Cloud Server with Nextcloud.docx)to refer to the guideline document.
+Click [here](Set Up Your Own Raspberry Pi Cloud Server with Nextcloud.docx)to refer to the guideline document.

 ## How to use:
 Open web browser.